microsoft/WindowsAppSDK/specs/Deployment/DeploymentAPI.md

 The Windows App SDK (WinAppSDK) for packaged apps involves the framework, main, and singleton packages, which are all signed and published by Microsoft.
 The framework package contains the WinAppSDK binaries used at run time, and it is installed with the application.
-The main package contains out-of-process services that are brokered between apps, such as push notifications, and it is also needed for the framework to be serviced by the Microsoft Store.
+The main package contains out-of-process services that are brokered between apps, such as Dynamic Dependency data store, and it is also needed for the framework to be serviced by the Microsoft Store.
 The singleton package supports a single long-running process that is brokered between apps for features like push notifications.

 Currently, packaged apps can only declare dependencies on WinAppSDK framework package.
 In order to